50 FREE things to do in and around Boston

 38. ParkArts: Enjoy citywide neighborhood concerts, orchestra, symphony, puppet shows, festival, movie nights and workshops.
 (Youth workshops are open to Boston residents only.)
 Check location and dates.
 (Summer only) Click here for location and dates for the free watercolor, photography and art and craft workshops, two children's festivals and puppet shows.
 Click here for dates and location for Mayor's Wednesday Night Concerts, Tito Puente Latin Series, Citywide Neighborhood Concerts, Movie Nights, Jazz concerts, Boston Landmarks Orchestra and Metropolitan Wind Symphony.

 39. MIT Museum: Explore invention, ideas, and innovation.
-Free admission to the MIT Museum every day for Children under 5 (does not apply to groups), and Sundays 10 a.m. - noon and the 2nd Friday of each month, 5:00 - 8:00 p.m.
+Free admission to the MIT Museum every day for Children under 5, and for everybody on the last Sunday of each month, through June 2014.

 40. Natural History: The Harvard Museum of Natural History offers free admission to Massachusetts residents every Sunday morning (year-round) from 9:00 am to noon and on Wednesdays from 3:00 to 5:00 pm (September through May) excluding commercial groups.